 From east:From US-50, turn south 18.5 miles west of Sapinero, 2.5 miles east of Cimarron on the road to Silver Jack Reservoir (Big Cimarron Road).
 The sign says 21 miles to the reservoir.
 Continue past the reservoir and 0.7 mile past the Jackson Ranger Station to a junction where the East Fork Road takess off on the left.
 Stay on the main road toward Owl Creek Pass.
 The road crosses the river on a single-lane bridge, and the Middle Fork Road turn immediately after the bridge.
 You can approach Coxcomb from the Middle Fork, especially if you want to climb via the Southwest Chimney, but for the North Face, it is better to continue to the West Fork.
 So, stay on the main road, and turn on the west fork dirt road about 1/2 mile before you reach the Owl Creek Pass.

 There is a nice trail leading from the parking lot west.
 This trail goes over a pass (northwest of Coxcomb), and drops into Wetterhorn Basin.
 It is a popular backpacking destination.
 Follow this trail until you get a good view of Recliff/Coxcomb saddle.
 There is no official trail to get to this saddle, so just use your route finding skills.
 Do not get too close to Coxcomb, that approach is much rougher.
-Try to stay on grassy areas.
-I found the easiest way up to the saddle to skirt along a cliff below Redcliff.
-There was a small cairn and some signs of a trail in that area.
+Try to stay on grassy areas and ascend the saddle closer to Redcliff.
+I found the easiest way up to the saddle to skirt along a cliff below Redcliff, you can even see a sort of a trail at some sections.
+You can even find some small cairns here and there.
 I also attempted to reach the saddle close to the Coxcomb and ran into a very exposed terrain, with rocks falling off the Coxcomb's cliffs, and tons of snow in early August.
+Traveling closer to Redcliff will also make it easier to bypass cliffs below Coxcomb.

 Rock: awful, very loose, tripple check every hold

-Climb: first few mid 5th class moves, I thought that about 15 meters up was a 5.6/5.7 move, but my partner did not think so.
+Climb: first few mid 5th class moves, I thought that about 15 meters up was a 5.5 move, the crux and it was loose (this is where the fixe line hanging on my 2nd outing, it was not there in 2011).
 The climb got much easier about 20 meters up, and ended up with class 4 scramble at the belay anchors.
+(2nd time around rappel anchors were moved and there was not an easy belay to be found).

 Summit: there is a short and exposed scramble to the summit, no rope necessary for that section.
 It is definitively worth to take a short stroll on Coxcomb's summit ridge.
 Amazing views of Wetterhorn, Uncompaghre and the whole San Juan range.

-Descent: 1 long rappel from the same anchors (you need two 60 meter ropes for the descent).
+Descent: 1 long rappel from the rappel anchors (you need two 60 meter ropes for the descent).
 Please pay attention when going down, you will create some rock fall.